How to get Tame Impala tickets as pre-sale goes live for 2026 UK tour

 The chance to get Artist pre-sale has already ended, as fans had to either pre-order Deadbeat or register for pre-sale before 3pm on Tuesday 30th September.
 Anyone who has done so will receive a code, allowing them to access pre-sale tickets, but not guaranteeing them.

 However, there a still several other pre-sales applicable to some of the tour dates.
-The Co-op pre-sale for the Manchester show and the OVO pre-sale for the Glasgow show are currently live.
+The Co-op pre-sale for the Manchester show and the OVO and Gigs in Scotland pre-sales for the Glasgow show are currently live.

-The Gigs in Scotland pre-sale for the Glasgow show will go live at 9am on Thursday 2nd October.
-All pre-sales will finish at 8am on Friday 3rd October.

 Tame Impala hospitality tickets